-- Reduces the sciatic pain in the near term
+- Reduce the sciatic pain in the near term

-- Provides conditioning to help prevent future recurrences of the pain
+- Provide conditioning to help prevent future recurrences of the pain

 Exercise Provides Sciatica Pain Relief

 While it may seem counterintuitive, exercise is usually better for relieving sciatic pain than bed rest.
-Patients may rest for a day or two after their sciatic pain flares up, but after that time period, inactivity will usually make the pain worse.
+Patients may rest for a couple days after sciatic pain flares up, but after that time period, inactivity will usually make the pain worse.